awat0045/FIT2004-notes/contents/algorithms/graphs.md

 3. **Weights:** The edges may also be weighted or unweighted.
 The weight typically represents the cost to travel along that edge.
 For example, an edge may represent a road between two towns/nodes, where the weight of that edge is the travel time.
 4. **Cycles:** A cycle is an edge/set of edges that connects a vertex to itself.
 A graph with no cycles or multiple edges between the same pair of vertices is called a *simple graph*.

+## Graph density
+- In a directed graph, the maximum number of possible edges we can have is V^2, or V(V-1) if loops aren't allowed (simple graph)
+- In an undirected graph, the maximum number of possible edges is (V^2/2) if loops are allowed, or (V(V-1)/2) otherwise

 ## Directed acyclic graph
 A Directed acyclic graph (DAG) is a directed graph with no cycles.
 They are commonly used on [topological sorting](/contents/algorithms/topologicalsort.md) problems.